amimoto/sioba/README.md

 ## Library Overview

-`niceterminal` is built around two key abstractions:
+`sioba` is built around two key abstractions:

 1. **XTerm** – A NiceGUI element based on xterm.js, rendering an interactive terminal in the browser.
 2. **Interface** – An abstract base class specifying how terminal input/output is processed on the Python side.